jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 ## Register devices by using an API

-{what it's good for - more for repeatability/flexibility rather than # of devices} - This is a great way of phrasing it.
+[//]: # (what it's good for - more for repeatability/flexibility rather than # of devices} - This is a great way of phrasing it.
 It helps if you have to complete many separate registrations, but if you just do one big batch of 10,000, the UI is just as good.
-It's really meant for automation and Partners than for Customers.
+It's really meant for automation and Partners than for Customers.)

-{what language or framework or whatever is it?} - It's a REST API, and we have a C# sample app to help them get started.
+[//]: # (what language or framework or whatever is it? - It's a REST API, and we have a C# sample app to help them get started.)

-{where to obtain} - We decided to self-publish as an Alpha release.
-This should read something like "ask for help from your microsoft contract to get added to the preview.".
+[//]: # (where to obtain - We decided to self-publish as an Alpha release.
+This should read something like "ask for help from your microsoft contract to get added to the preview.")

+If device registration is something you anticipate having to do frequently or automate, especially with different variables each time, you can save effort by using a REST API.
+To take advantage of this API, check with your Microsoft contact to join a preview.